sigasi/sigasi_insights/content/opinion/graphic-design-dead-long-live-graphical-views.md

 Some good reasons for visualizing a complex design exist:

 * **Inspection**: People unfamiliar with a complex design can get a general idea of how the design works, in a short amount of time.
 * **Navigation**: Designers who are debugging or working on improvements can get to the correct file faster.
-They don’t need to memorize file names or directory structure.
+They don't need to memorize file names or directory structure.
 Instead they can click in graphic representations to navigate to the correct code.
 * **Documentation**: Documentation is useful for understanding a design, and for reviewing its correctness.
 It is also required for various certification authorities.

 Graphics serve a purpose as a **means of communication**.
 They exist to get a point across.